StrangeRanger/bash-style-guide/content/aesthetics.md

 ### Why Avoid the `function` Keyword

-- **Convention**: The recommended syntax is a more widely accepted and conventional way of declaring functions in Bash, aligning with common Bash practices and community standards.
+- **Convention**: The recommended syntax is more widely accepted and aligns with common Bash practices and community standards.

-## Formatting Block Statements (CONTINUE FROM HERE)
+## Formatting Block Statements

-Formatting block statements is a simple way of enhancing the readability of your code.
-With that said, there are a few guidelines to follow under specific circumstances.
+Formatting block statements is a straightforward way to enhance the readability of your code.
+However, there are a few guidelines to follow under specific circumstances.

 /// admonition | Guidelines
     type: tip

 //// tab | Standard Block Statement

-- **Inline Placement**: Position `then` on the same line as `if` statements, and `do` on the same line as `for` or `while` loops.
+- **Inline Placement**: Place `then` on the same line as `if` statements, and `do` on the same line as `for` or `while` loops.
-- **New Line for Block Endings**: End `if` statements with `fi` and loops with `done` on their own lines to distinctly mark block terminations.
+- **New Line for Block Endings**: To clearly mark block terminations, end `if` statements with `fi` and loops with `done` on their own lines.

 ///// details | Example